xiaochuany/blog/docs/posts/2025-11-17-convolution.md

 Different convolutions would invovle translations and scalings of the signal and the kernel.

-## Concepts that provides a granular control
+## Concepts that provide a granular control

 There are quite a few knobs at our disposal.